petecarapetyan/webappwriter/docs/explore/index.md

 You don customize it, sure, but it's not a trivial affair like WordPress or Drupal themes would be.

 So I started coding up 18 or so rocket themes.
-[Fins](/rocket-themes/) They aren't very far along, but it at least exercises the process and helps us get started.
+[Fins](/rocket-themes/) They aren't very far along as themes go, but it at least exercises the process and helps us get started.

+**errata:** Hey if you can come up with a more well known and visceral metaphor than Cowboys and Indians, I'm [all ears](mailto:pete@datafundamentals.com)